-A sample 4-year plan for the BA degree in Economics here: Economics, or by using the left-side navigation.
+A sample 4-year plan for the BA degree in Economics can be found here: Economics, or by using the left-side navigation.

-Sample 4-year plans for the BGS and BS degrees in Economics can be found by using the left-side navigation.
+Sample 4-year plan for the BGS degree in Economics can be found here: Economics, or by using the left-side navigation.

 Graduation with honors in economics is limited to undergraduate majors who have fulfilled these requirements:

 - Completed all economics major requirements and achieved a grade-point average of 3.5 or above in all economics courses and an overall average of 3.25 or above at the time of graduation.

 - Completed ECON 697 Senior Research Honors

 - Submitted and defended a research paper before at least 3 faculty members of the Department of Economics.